Witchfinder General-1968

 Grade: B+

-Vincent Price is delicious in any film he appears in, having amassed over one-hundred cinematic credits alone, to say nothing of his television appearances.
+Vincent Price is delicious in any film he appears in, having amassed over one hundred cinematic credits alone, to say nothing of his television appearances.

-Practically trademarking his over-the-top comic wittiness and campy performances, his role in Witchfinder General may be his best yet as he plays the character straight and deadly serious.
+Practically trademarking his over-the-top comic wittiness and campy performances, his role in Witchfinder General may be his best yet, as he plays the character straight and deadly serious.

 When he arrests and tortures Father Lowes (Rupert Davies), Lowes’s niece’s fiancé (Ian Ogilvy) decides to put an end to Hopkins’s sleazy practices and goes on a quest to seek vengeance.

-The mixture of a romantic love story as Richard Marshall (Ogilvy) and Sara (Hilary Dwyer) marry and a revenge tale as Marshall vows to destroy Hopkins is a nice combination as are the numerous outdoor scenes.
+The mixture of a romantic love story, as Richard Marshall (Ogilvy) and Sara (Hilary Dwyer) marry, and a revenge tale, as Marshall vows to destroy Hopkins, is a nice combination, as are the numerous outdoor scenes.

-Witchfinder General has much going on and the pieces all come together.
+Witchfinder General has much going on, and the pieces all come together.

-The most horrific moments of the film come during the death scenes as the victims, who logical viewers can ascertain are innocent.
+The most horrific moments of the film come during the death scenes as the victims, whom logical viewers can ascertain are innocent.
 The characters are merely perceived as peculiar, therefore deemed to be up to witchcraft, and do not stand much of a chance despite their endless pleas and cries.

-In one sickening scene, victims are assumed to be witches if they can swim and then are subsequently burned at the stake; if they drown they are innocent, but of course die anyway.
+In one sickening scene, victims are assumed to be witches if they can swim and then are subsequently burned at the stake; if they drown, they are innocent, but of course die anyway.

-The fact that witch-hunting did happen is shocking and resoundingly makes Witchfinder General creepier especially given that most scenes take place in the daytime.
+The fact that witch-hunting did happen is shocking and resoundingly makes Witchfinder General creepier, especially given that most scenes take place in the daytime.
 Anyone can create a studio monster, but the realism of the events is the key to the film’s power.

-As an aside, while watching the film I was keen to keep in mind how many countries still treat certain classes and groups of people differently, or even oppress them in the name of God.
+As an aside, while watching the film, I was keen to keep in mind how many countries still treat certain classes and groups of people differently, or even oppress them in the name of God.

 Food for thought and an additional component that makes Witchfinder General relevant.

-The story and the screenplay are not brilliant, nor do they necessarily need to be given the treasures existing among the elements.
-The writing is your basic villains getting their comeuppance with a love story thrown in- standard fare and adequate.
+The story and the screenplay are not brilliant, nor do they necessarily need to be, given the treasures existing among the elements.
+The writing is your basic villains getting their comeuppance with a love story thrown in, standard fare, and adequate.

-While pointing out some negatives is “Witchfinder General” the best title that Reeves could come up with, or anyone else for that matter?
-The title does not exactly roll off the tongue nor does the renamed United States release, The Conqueror Worm sound much better.
+While pointing out some negatives is “Witchfinder General,” the best title that Reeves could come up with, or anyone else, for that matter?
+The title does not exactly roll off the tongue, nor does the renamed United States release, The Conqueror Worm, sound much better.

 The lit candles, an old castle, potent red and blue costumes, and one of the greatest horror legends of all time make this a must-watch among horror fans.